-) National/Regional Information Contact Point Name: Magdalena Pillasagua Ptakova E-mail: magdalena.pillasagua@tacr.cz Tel: +420 775 871 321 Funding commitment 800 000 EUR Anticipated number of projects to be funded 4-5 Maximum funding per awarded project/per Maximum funding rate (intensity) per project (Czech part): 80 % Maximum funding (amount) per project (Czech part): partner 200 000 EUR per project Eligible types of organisations Enterprises (according to Annex 1 of the Regulation) Enterprises who act as natural persons according to Annex 1 of the Regulation engaged in an economic activity pursuant to Act no. 455/1991 coll. on Trades (Trade Act).
-Research organisations (according to Article 2 paragraph 83 of the Regulation) TA CR excludes the disbursement of individual aid to an enterprise: against which a recovery order has been issued which is unpaid meeting the definition of an "undertaking in difficulty" which has not met the obligation to publish the financial statements for the years 2021, 2022, 2023 in the respective register - the so-called "Veřejný rejstřík" which has not disclosed its ownership structure in the so-called "Evidence skutečných majitelů" Eligible Call Modules Czech Applicants are eligible to participate in Call Modules under TRI 1, TRI 3, TRI 5 and TRI 7.
-Eligible Call Modules: CM2024-01 Energy data spaces and interoperability CM2024-02 Energy system flexibility: renewables production, storage and system integration CM2024-04 Carbon capture, utilisation and storage (CCUS) CM2024-05 Hydrogen and renewable fuels CM2024-08 Integrated regional energy systems CM2024-10 Clean energy integration in the built environment Eligible types of RDI and TRL Applied research (industrial research and experimental development) L TRL: 3-9 Submission of proposal /documentation at national/regional level Mandatory forms to be submitted The Czech applicants are requested to submit : • A Sworn statement of the applicant
+) National/Regional Information Contact Point Name: Magdalena Pillasagua Ptakova E-mail: magdalena.pillasagua@tacr.cz Tel: +420 775 871 321 Funding commitment 800 000 EUR Anticipated number of pro- jects to be funded 4-5 Maximum funding per Maximum funding rate (intensity) per project (Czech part): 80 % awarded project/per part- ner Maximum funding (amount) per project (Czech part): 200 000 EUR per project Eligible types of organisa- tions Enterprises (according to Annex 1 of the Regulation) Enterprises who act as natural persons according to Annex 1 of the Regulation engaged in an economic activity pursuant to Act no. 455/1991 coll. on Trades (Trade Act).
+Research organisations (according to Article 2 paragraph 83 of the Regulation) TA CR excludes the disbursement of individual aid to an enterprise: against which a recovery order has been issued which is unpaid meeting the definition of an "undertaking in difficulty" which has not met the obligation to publish the financial statements for the years 2021, 2022, 2023 in the respective register - the so-called "Veřejný rejstřík" which has not disclosed its ownership structure in the so-called "Evi- Eligible Call Modules Which has not disclosed its ownership structure in the so cancer twr dence skutečných majitelů" Czech Applicants are eligible to participate in Call Modules under TRI 1, TRI 3, TRI 5 and TRI 7.
+Eligible Call Modules: CM2024-01 Energy data spaces and interoperability CM2024-02 Energy system flexibility: renewables production, storage and system integration CM2024-04 Carbon capture, utilisation and storage (CCUS) CM2024-05 Hydrogen and renewable fuels CM2024-08 Integrated regional energy systems CM2024-10 Clean energy integration in the built environment Eligible types of RDI and TRL Applied research (industrial research and experimental development) TRL: 3-9 Submission of proposal /documentation at na- tional/regional level Mandatory forms to be submitted The Czech applicants are requested to submit: A Sworn statement of the applicant